Open-CMSIS-Pack/cmsis-toolbox/docs/ReferenceApplications.md

 - The configuration of the driver interfaces is defined by the `CMSIS_target_header`.
 This header therefore specifies the available resources of the target hardware that can be used by the *Reference Application*.
 The [Header File Example](#header-file-example) shows a typical structure of the `CMSIS_target_header`.
 - When a shield is applied to an evaluation board, the `CMSIS_shield_header` extends the resource configuration of the `CMSIS_target_header`.

-> **Note:**
->
+!!!
+Note
-> The driver implementation of the hardware abstraction might use *shim layer* as shown on the right side of above diagram.
+    The driver implementation of the hardware abstraction might use *shim layer* as shown on the right side of above diagram.
 For example, the [driver implementation for STM32 devices](https://github.com/Open-CMSIS-Pack/CMSIS-Driver_STM32) uses the STM32 HAL.

 ### Application Program Start